DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/calculateCellValue.md

     value: "column's configuration"
 }

-[important] Do not implement complex calculations within this method to avoid poor widget's performance.
-This method is called every time a row renders or when a sorting/filtering/summary setting changes.
-Thus, it can be called multiple times in a short period and multiple complex calculations can slow down the widget.
+[note] This function is called multiple times for every record: when the widget renders it, applies sorting or filtering, and computes summaries.
+We recommend that you keep calculations inside this function as simple as possible so as not to lower the widget's performance.

 #####See Also#####
 - **columns[]**.[customizeText](/api-reference/_hidden/GridBaseColumn/customizeText.md '{basewidgetpath}/Configuration/columns/#customizeText')